 Supper was soon announced, and uncle and the colonel took their seats at the table.
 Soon we were all seated; aunt had prepared an excellent meal.
-Each sticceeding one seemed to be better than the previous ones.
+Each succeeding one seemed to be better than the previous ones.
 The colonel complimented aunt's cooking as usual; but he seemed to be unusually sober.
-Uncle noticed the fact, and asked him if he did not feel well,
+Uncle noticed the fact, and asked him if he did not feel well.

-'A man couldn't eat as I am eating who felt unwell,' he replied.
+A man couldn't eat as I am eating who felt unwell,' he replied.
 'O, no, sir; I'm quite well.'

-'I thought you appeared soberer than usual, said uncle.
-'It may be that you feel kind of sorry that you didn't catch these large trout, and perhaps they don't taste so sweet as they would had you killed them yourself.3
+'I thought you appeared soberer than usual,' said uncle.
+'It may be that you feel kind of sorry that you didn't catch these large trout, and perhaps they don't taste so sweet as they would had you killed them yourself.'

 'The trout are very fine, sir,' he answered.
-'True, it would have given me much pleasure to have killed them, and no doubt would angle with nasty worms ought to grasp. have have his ears cropped.'
+'True, it would have given me much pleasure to have killed them, and no doubt I should but for that clodhopper and his worms.
+Confound worms!
+A fellow who would angle with nasty worms ought to grasp. have have his ears eropped.'

 'Yes, yes; I see how it is,' said uncle, smiling.
 'I'm sorry John took it into his head to go a fishing to day.
-He seldom
+He seldom goes.'

-But he always goes when the sign is right,' said Ellen, laughing.
+right,' said Ellen, laughing.

-'Nonsense!' said the colonel.
+'Nonsense' said the colonel.
 'There's nothing in signs.'

-'But there is something in worms, then,' quickly added Ellen.
+But there is something in worms, then,' quickly added Ellen.